sirCamp/lectures/README.md

 #Management and Analysis of Physics Datasets @UniPD
-Role: Assistant Professor
+Role: Teaching Assistant
-Lectures for laboratorory of Management and Analysis of Physics Datasets course of Msc in Physic of Data @UniPD
+Lectures for laboratorory of Management and Analysis of Physics Datasets course of Msc in Physic of Data @UniPD 2018-2019

 ## Lecture 1